cesaredef/cecast/README.md

 iref     90  84     101     cha  0.058   0.0418  0.136   -140.3437  Yoruba    1454  1:22  data:vin=29%,cha=67%,v-c=4%  50_estimates_with_logLike<3.4:vin=44%,cha=16%,v-c=40%
 iref_d3  68  58     71      vin  0.2089  0.1829  0.2968  -110.7259  Yoruba    397   1:22  data:vin=93%,cha=7%          73_estimates_with_logLike<3.4:vin=55%,cha=15%,v-c=30%
 ```

 #### Some explanations
 It is surprising that when using deaminated reads, contamination is much higher than when using all reads.
 This is likely due to stochasticity of the small number of reads (<400).
 Notice the drastic effect of the strict strand filter (`-S` option in `bam2cecast.py`) on the number of sequences/reads, compared to the looser one (`-F` option in `bam2cecast.py`), which in this case does not affect much the estimates.
 Keep in mind that you cannot compare the likelihoods across these three examples, as they are highly dependent on the number of sequences: the higher the number of sites, the lower the likelihood.

+### _cecast_ Key Options:
+   * `-p`: Source of human contamination (default: _Yoruba_).
+Other options include nine additional human samples.
+   * `-r`: Reference human sample (default: _Mbuti_) used for lineage assignment. _Yoruba_ is another option, but it may not yield reliable results if it is also used as the contamination source.
+   * `-t`: Constraint on the split time range to save time (though the method is already fast).
+This should be done only after a first estimate to ensure the constraint is within plausible ranges.
+Example: `-t 70,100`.

 ### Example source of contamination.